5 Must-try foods in Hong Kong: What to eat and where to find it

 10. Traditional congee

 A fantastic traditional breakfast doesn’t come much better than traditional congee.
-The scary thing about congee is that sometimes they can be made from entrails and, if that’s not something you’re into, it can be a massive turn off.
-Thankfully it isn’t the only kind of congee available and you can get your hands on some really delicious salty fish congee.
-There are a few accompaniments you can order to go with it, including an absolutely delicious fried dough stick, also know as youtiao, and rice noodle rolls which are served with a peanut, sweet and sour and soy sauce.
-They are, freaking delicious.
+The scary thing about congee is that sometimes it can be made from entrails and if that’s not something you’re into, it can be a massive turn-off.
+Thankfully, it isn’t the only kind of congee available, and you can get your hands on some really delicious salty fish congee.
+There are a few accompaniments you can order to go with it, including an absolutely delicious fried dough stick, also known as youtiao, and rice noodle rolls, which are served with a peanut, sweet and sour and soy sauce.
+They are freaking delicious.
+Visit Mui Kee Congee, 4th Floor, Yuen Street Market, Mong Kok.

 11. Weird & wonderful desserts

-When I think of desserts I imagine things like chocolate cake, tiramisu and brownies topped with ice cream.
-That isn’t exactly the same kind of way they think about desserts in Hong Kong.
+When I think of desserts, I imagine things like chocolate cake, tiramisu and brownies topped with ice cream.
+That isn’t the same kind of way they think about desserts in Hong Kong.
 In place of big chunks of chocolate cake, you’ll find gelatinous bites flavoured with coconut, scoops of home-made ice cream that isn’t as sweet as you’re used to, sago puddings and tapioca pearls topped with fresh fruit and shaved fruit ice!
-It’s a whole new world out there and you should definitely eat as much of it as possible.
+It’s a whole new world out there, and you should definitely eat as much of it as possible.
 Mostly because it’s pretty much guilt-free compared to what we usually eat for dessert.
 Find Hong Kong’s best desserts at Chung Kee Dessert at 15 Canal Road West, Causeway Bay.

 Chung Kee Mango Shave Ice!